-“Both types of food have pros and cons,” says Mona Rifka, MD, pediatrician at Cleveland Clinic’s Hillcrest Hospital.
+“Both types of food have pros and cons,” says pediatric dietitian Diana Schnee, MS, RD, CSP, LD.

 Baby food in the jar is convenient and portable, but some parents worry about:

-- Storage.
-Homemade food doesn’t keep as easily as jarred food.
-Parents need to beware of thawing food and refreezing leftovers due to bacteria growth.
+- Storage: Homemade food doesn’t keep as easily as jarred food.
+Be sure to refrigerate or freeze cooked baby food within two hours to avoid bacteria growth.

-According to Dr. Rifka, it’s up to you.
-The concerns aren’t dire enough to rule out either type of food.
-She recommends a combination — making homemade food for dining in and buying jar food for dining out, since unopened jar food doesn’t need to be refrigerated.
+It’s up to you.
+According to Schnee, the concerns aren’t dire enough to rule out either type of food.
+Ideally, she recommends a combination — making homemade food when you’re having dinner at home and buying jars for when you’re dining out.

 Do’s and don’ts for making homemade baby food